Scouts chief slams lack of hygiene at disastrous jamboree as teenager tells of snakes

 He added that it was “punishingly” hot in South Korea, with temperatures hitting 38C, and that scout leaders were “concerned about the heat relief measures that have been put in place” as well as the medical services available.

-In a statement, Mr Hyde added that he felt “let down” by the organisers of the jamboree, which had scouts from 158 countries taking part and warned that UK Scouts would face an impact on its activities for up to five years after spending £1 million on the evacuations.
+In a statement, Mr Hyde added that he felt “let down” by the organisers of the jamboree, which had scouts from 158 countries taking part and warned that UK Scouts would financially struggle for up to five years after spending £1m on the evacuations.

 He said the money used to move the scouts and adult volunteers was taken from its “reserves”.